susurrus1/SubPlayerV1/README.v1.txt

 matplotlib
 time

-All of these should install normally using the "pip install" command, with the possible exception of speech_recognition, which also requires PyAudio to be installed.
+All of these should install normally using the "pip install" command, with the possible exception of speech_recognition (or SpeechRecognition), which also requires PyAudio to be installed.
 If the command

 pip install PyAudio